hapax/hapax.github.io/outreach.md

 (2018--19).
 A medley of problems on everything from string theory to Starbucks.
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
 (2019).
-An introduction to dimensional analysis and black hole thermodynamics!
+An in-depth introduction to dimensional analysis, with applications to black hole thermodynamics.
 - *Assorted scrappy notes* (2019--20).
 Scrappy notes on various topics.
   - [Black hole mergers](assets/colliding-black-holes.pdf).
 Colliding
     black holes and gravitational waves.